 Stuttering Misconception #3: People who Stutter Have Low IQ

-This is one of the most blatant and common misconceptions about stuttering.
+This is one of the most blatant and common myths about stuttering.
 There is no correlation between condition and intelligence.

 Research conducted by the British Stammering Association reveals that people have the ‘same range of intelligence’ irrespective of whether they stutter or not.

-They might be a little bit slow in conveying the message, but they are clear on their thoughts.
+They might be a little bit slow in conveying the message, but they are clear in their thoughts.

 Stuttering Misconception #4: Kids will Outgrow Stuttering